LukasGutenberg/katacoda-scenarios/basic-cue-tutorial/step1.md

 # Importing JSON an YAML files

 CUE is capable of importing both JSON and YAML files, among others, and converts them to CUE files.
-There is a multitude of different settings available when importing, if you are futher interested try writing `cue import --help`{{execute}}
+There is a multitude of different settings available when importing, if you are further interested try writing `cue import --help`{{execute}}

 ## Step 1: Importing JSON files